DanShappir/Seq/README.md

 console.log(Sequences.isGenerator('world')); // false
 ```

-### Sequences.toGenerator()
+### Sequences.toGenerator(source[, initialValue])
-This function accepts a single argument, and transforms that argument into an appropriate generator.
+This function accepts a single argument *source*, and transforms it into an appropriate generator.
 The following transformations rules are applied, in order:

 1. If the argument is an iterator, create a generator for it (yield*)
 2. If the argument is already a generator, just return it
 3. If the argument is an object that has a method that returns a generator, e.g. an array, obtain the generator and return it
 4. If the argument is a function, use that function to generate the values of the genetor by invoking it every time a new value is required.
-A second, optional argument specifies a seed value for the initial function invocation
+A second, optional *initialValue* argument specifies a seed value for the first function invocation
 5. If the argument is a collection (has a numeric length property) create a generator that yields the collection elements in order.
-A second, optional argument spcifies that index of the element to start on
+A second, optional *initialValue* argument specifies the index of the element to start on
 6. Otherwise create a simple generator that yields the provided argument

 Using *Sequences.toGenerator* enables you to apply the iteration methods on any type of element, for example: